 same time and how it works is given by the

 MULTISESSION_MODE=0: One session per account.
-When connecting with a new session the old one is disconneted.
+When connecting with a new session the old one is disconnected.
 This is the default mode and emulates many classic mud code bases.
+In default Evennia, this mode also changes how the

 MULTISESSION_MODE=3: Many sessions per account and character.
 This is the full multi-puppeting mode, where multiple sessions may not only connect to the player account but multiple sessions may also puppet a single character at the same time.
-It is a multi-session version of mode 1.
-This allows multiplaying of many characters from any number of clients at once.
+From the user’s perspective it means one can open multiple client windows, some for controlling different Characters and some that share a Character’s input/output like in mode 1.
+This mode otherwise works the same as mode 2.

 Returning data to the session¶